The Friends Game: A System For Thriving As An Introvert

 Next, set up 12 new lists, and name each one by month.

-Set Up Your List Of Friends
+Create Your List Of Friends

 Finally, add a card to January (or whatever month you’re starting in) for each person you want to keep in touch with.